 New to Overnight Oatmeal?
 Check these FAQs on Overnight Oats.

 - If your protein powder tastes awful, it’s not going to taste great in these oats.
 There are some really foul protein powders out there.
 Find one that you love.
 Don’t think that the flavor will be masked by adding it to this recipe.
 I already made that mistake!
 Need help picking one out?
 Check out all of these protein powders!

 - Make this protein packed oatmeal vegan.
 Make sure you have a plant based protein powder and use a nut or seed milk.
 That should do the trick as all the other ingredients are plant based as well.

 - Do I have to add protein powder to these overnight oats?
 Nope!
 Protein powder just isn’t for everyone and I get that.
 Plus, it can be pricy.
 So just skip it if you would like.

-- The bananas can be added right before serving.
-If you prefer your bananas fresh, that’s fine.
+- Add the bananas right before serving.
 Cut them up just before serving and toss them in.
 I highly suggest doing this if you are making several servings at a time and know you will be eating them over several days.

 If you love overnight oats as much as I do, these are some of my favorites:

 - Coconut Cream Pie Overnight Oats–pie for breakfast is always a great idea.

 - Peanut Butter & Jelly Overnight Oats–classic sandwich makes a classic breakfast as well!